 Starting with your transfer credits and the requirements for your major (if applicable), you can begin to draft a completion plan.

 Requirements for your program and specialization can be found in the Academic Calendar.
-You may also find your Program/Academic Evaluation on WebAdvisor helpful as it outlines where your transfer credits are being used and highlights what you have left to take.
+You may also find My Progress on the Student Planning system through WebAdvisor helpful as it outlines where your transfer credits are being used and highlights what you have left to take.

 Variables to consider when planning your semesters are the prerequisites required for a course, whether it is available in a certain semester (some may be either Fall or Winter only; semester offering is noted as “F”, “W” or “S” beside the course title in the Academic Calendar course descriptions) and if it fits in with your other courses.
 Using the information in the Academic Calendar, you can begin to estimate your completion time.
 Your plan may change but it is important to have an insight into the courses that may limit when you can graduate.